-It is a student's responsibility to request academic accommodation.
-If you are a student with a disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
-If you are seeking academic accommodation, please notify your instructor no later than fourteen (14) days after the commencement of the course.
-Note that the lecturer must approve any tape recordings of lectures.
+It is the student's responsibility to request academic accommodations.
+If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
+Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
+You are also required to discuss your needs with your instructor no later than 14 days after the start of this course.